sfkonrad/M12_Challenge_Submission/README.md

-* Target Class Count Comparison
+### Target Class Count Comparison
 Reveals that the 2500 Bad Loans represent approx 3% of the Original data.
-Whereas the `RandomOverSampler` populates 56271 entries, or exactly 50% of the Resampled loan data, as Bad Loans.
+Whereas the `RandomOverSampler` populates 56271 entries, or exactly 50% of the Resampled loan data, as 'Bad' loans.

-* Balanced Accuracy Score Comparison
+### Balanced Accuracy Score Comparison
 The **Resampled Model 2 appears to demonstrate the better performance** for overall accuracy with a Balanced Accuracy Score of 0.9937.
 Whereas the Original Model produced a score of 0.9520.
 Which implies that the Resampled Model is more accurate.
 We'll take a closer look at the Precision of this accuracy below.

-* Confusion Matrix Comparison
+### Confusion Matrix Comparison
 TP Original 18663 v 18649 bad as bad
 TN Resample 615 v 563 good as good
 FP Resample 4 v 56 good as bad (losing out on good loans)